-In our Master of Science in Chemistry program, ENMU offers you advanced preparation in the fields of analytical chemistry, biochemistry, organic chemistry and physical chemistry.
-The thesis option additionally permits pursuit of specific research interests in one of these sub-fields.
-The thesis option is designed for you if you are preparing for more advanced studies in chemistry (Ph.D.), advanced training for chemistry careers, or if you are preparing for entry to professional schools in related areas.
-The non-thesis option is your best choice if you are already involved in careers in chemistry, environmental science, medicine, science education or a related field.
+In our Master of Science in Chemistry program ENMU offers you advanced preparation in the fields of analytical chemistry, biochemistry, organic chemistry and physical chemistry.
+The thesis option allows for the pursuit of your specific research interests in one of our offered sub-fields.
+The thesis option is designed for you if you are preparing for more advanced studies in chemistry (Ph.D.), advanced training for chemistry careers or if you are preparing for entry to professional schools in related areas.
+The non-thesis option is your best choice if you are already involved in a career in chemistry, environmental science, medicine, science education or a related field.

 To begin the Master of Science program in chemistry, you have to:

 - Have completed basic courses in general chemistry (one year), organic chemistry (one year), analytical chemistry (one semester), biochemistry (one semester), calculus (one year) and physics (one year).
 You may be admitted with minor deficiencies to be remedied through leveling courses.

 - Submit a personal statement including career goals to the department.

 - Submit at least two letters of recommendation to the department.

 - Be approved by the department graduate faculty.